HaroldPetersInskipp/Workshop/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/HaroldPetersInskipp/Workshop/issues), and to make commits to the Worckshop as I progress in development.
+To make commits to the Workshop as my learning progresses, and fix any [open issues](https://github.com/HaroldPetersInskipp/Workshop/issues).

 <!-- CONTRIBUTING -->
 ## Contributing